 MicroStrategy has a built-in map to create interactive dashboards.
-In this article we will depict how to replicate the same feature in MicroStrategy for a custom image.
+In this article, we will depict how to replicate the same feature in MicroStrategy for a custom image.
 Building a Dynamic Dashboard based on a custom image is a feature rich in visualization.
-The main Idea of this dashboard is to insert the custom image and dissect it, and then based on the user selection on the areas of the custom image the dashboard will be interactive.
+The main idea of this dashboard is to insert the custom image, dissect it, and then, based on the user selection of the areas of the custom image, the dashboard will be interactive.

 To build the dashboard first follow these steps:

-Build HTML file for the image with coordinates.
+Build an HTML file for the image with coordinates.

-Add image and html file in the dashboard.
+Add an image and HTML file in the dashboard.

 Select the image to be customized in the dashboard.

-Below is the example of editing the image online to generate the Html file.
+Below is an example of editing the image online to generate the HTML file.

-MicroStrategy has a SDK “Image Map Coordinate utility” build to generate html file for images.
+MicroStrategy has an SDK “Image Map Coordinate utility” build to generate an HTML file for images.

-There are many online image map generator to generate the html file.
+There are many online image map generators to generate the HTML file.
 Some of the online websites are

-Before including the required file, shape file of the MicroStrategy need to be edited.
+Before including the required file, the shape file of the MicroStrategy needs to be edited.
 Shape file which holds all the data of the image layouts available.

 ShapeKey : Unique shape key identifier to identify the shape file.

-Name : Specifies the name that displays in the widget properties under shape file dropdown.
+Name : Specifies the name that displays in the widget properties under the shape file dropdown.

 The above are important properties of the shape file to be addressed while creating.

-After editing the shape file, it is copied along with Image file and Html file in 3 locations to make it available in the MicroStrategy.
+After editing the shape file, it is copied along with the Image file and HTML file in 3 locations to make it available in the MicroStrategy.